 To join click the following Zoom link: KPE Grad Space

 The Faculty, in partnership with the U of T Health and Wellness Centre, offers confidential counselling services to undergraduate and graduate students enrolled in KPE degree programs.

 To book a virtual or appointment, contact the Health and Wellness Centre at 416-978-8030 and ask to book a time with the KPE counsellor.
-John meets with students virtually Monday - Friday by phone or video conference.

 Note: Wellness Counsellor services are only available to students who live in Ontario due to provincial regulatory requirements.

 Navi is a virtual agent that help students navigate mental health supports at the University of Toronto.
 Navi is an informational tool for wayfinding, and does not provide advice, counselling nor does it make any diagnosis.
 If students would like to speak to someone, Navi highlights a suite of resources that students can connect with 24/7.